• Home

 The Differential Upgrade

-During a routine exhaust system check, a critical error was discovered: the catback pipe and exhaust tailpipe were incorrectly attached to the muffler.
-The catback had been connected to the muffler outlet, while the exhaust tailpipe was attached to the muffler inlet, causing a severely distorted exhaust tone.
-To rectify this, a new catback pipe and stock muffler were installed, resolving the improper configuration and restoring the vehicle's correct exhaust sound.
+During a routine exhaust inspection, a critical issue was identified: the catback pipe and exhaust tailpipe were improperly attached to the muffler.
+The catback was connected to the muffler outlet, while the exhaust tailpipe was attached to the muffler inlet, resulting in a severely distorted exhaust tone.
+To correct this, a new catback pipe and stock muffler were installed, restoring proper configuration and the vehicle’s correct exhaust sound.

 "Blue is like bacon, it just makes everything, better!" - James